eclipse-archived/ceylon-lang.org/features.md

 <div style="text-align:right" class="feature">
 <h2>Object-oriented programming</h2>
 <p>Programming with objects is a breeze.
-Everything is an object, even a function or
+Everything is an object, even numeric values,
-class.
+even the null value, even a function or class.
 Handle collections with
 <a href="/documentation/current/introduction/#higher_order_functions">higher-order functions</a>
 and <a href="/documentation/current/introduction/#comprehensions">comprehensions</a>.
 Model difficult relationships with